 Claim frequencies were 33% lower under bodily injury liability coverage.

 Honda Motorcycle Company is the first company to offer the option of an airbag, which is available on one of the most expensive models.

 The option became available in 2006.

 A handful of companies have recently developed wearable airbags, which are worn either inside a jacket or strapped on outside.

-No data on the effectiveness of these new items has been published.
+No data on the effectiveness of these new items have been published.

-1 out of 4 motorcycle riders (25%) involved in fatal crashes in 2008 were riding their vehicles with invalid licenses at the time of the collision
+1 out of 4 motorcycle riders (25%) involved in fatal crashes in 2008 was riding their vehicles with invalid licenses at the time of the collision